 Learning Disorder Evaluations:

 When a student is struggling in school, a learning disorder evaluation may be warranted to help identify the student's strengths and weaknesses and better inform the learning plan.
 The evaluation can be comprehensive or focused on a single issue.
 Dr. Murphy can provide the learning disorder evaluation at any time point, the school does not have to request the evaluation if done privately, and the testing results are not shared with the school unless explicitly requested by you.
-Learning disorder evaluations conducted by Dr. Murphy will evaluate for common and uncommon learning issues, including Attention Deficit-Hyperactivity Disorder (ADHD) or Specific Learning Disorders (SLDs) with Impairments in Mathematics (Dyscalculia), Language, Written Expression (Dysgraphia), or Reading (Dyslexia), to name a few.
+Learning disorder evaluations conducted by Dr. Murphy will evaluate for common and uncommon learning issues, including Attention Deficit-Hyperactivity Disorder (ADHD) or Specific Learning Disorders (SLDs) with Impairments in Mathematics (Dyscalculia), Written Expression, or Reading (Dyslexia), Developmental Coordination Disorder (Dysgraphia), to name a few.
 Results of the learning disorder evaluations will include recommendations in light of specific strengths and weaknesses and will suggest ways to support optimal learning.

 Neuropsychological Rehabilitation Therapy:

 Dr. Murphy also provides brief neuropsychological rehabilitation therapy to patients to help strengthen the recommendations that are generated from the neuropsychological evaluation or learning disorder evaluation.
 Dr. Murphy will use the data in the report to help the patient to develop specific compensatory strategies based on individual strengths and weaknesses.
+Note, due to high demand for assessment services, Dr. Murphy is not providing neuropsychological rehabilitation therapy at this time.